- Common uses

 - you should know that this medication may decrease fertility in men.
 Talk to your doctor about the risks of taking ribociclib.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking ribociclib.

 What SPECIAL DIETARY instructions should I follow?

-Do not eat grapefruit or pomegranates or drink grapefruit or pomegranate juice while taking this medication.
+Do not eat grapefruit or drink grapefruit while taking this medication.